 Master of Science in Innovation and Entrepreneurship

-The MS in Innovation and Entrepreneurship (MS IE) degree is a 36 semester credit hours degree program (18-24 months) at the Naveen Jindal School of Management that prepares students for successful careers in innovation-related roles in established organizations, entrepreneurial finance, or in the creation of new ventures.
+The MS in Innovation and Entrepreneurship (MS IE) degree is a 36 semester credit hours degree program (18-24 months) at the Naveen Jindal School of Management that prepares students to create new ventures, or pursue successful careers as investment professionals or in innovation-related roles with established organizations.

 To apply for this degree program, an undergrad business degrees is not required (all undergraduate majors welcome).